 b.
 Students with previous experience in the language they plan to use to meet the language requirement must take a language placement test.
 A student may not select for credit a language course below this placement level without departmental permission.

-- Social science: three semester credit hours in a social science field, in addition to the course taken to satisfy the Social and Behavioral Science requirement of the Core Curriculum.
+- Social science: Three semester hours chosen from a list of approved courses, in addition to the course used to fulfill the social and behavioral sciences requirement of the core curriculum.
+Courses on the approved list are primarily in anthropology, economics, geography, linguistics, psychology, and sociology, but not every course in these fields is approved.
 Courses that are approved to count toward any core curriculum area other than social and behavioral sciences may not be counted toward this requirement.

-A list of approved courses is available each semester in the Student Division on the College of Liberal Arts website.
+The list is available each semester in the Student Division on the College of Liberal Arts Web site .

 - Mathematics: Three semester hours in mathematics, excluding Mathematics 301, 316K, and 316L.
 Some courses that fulfill this requirement may also be counted toward the mathematics requirement of the core curriculum.

 In addition to the core curriculum, prescribed work, and major and minor, the student must complete enough elective coursework to provide the 120 semester hours required for the degree.
-These 120 hours may include no more than 12 hours of conference courses and internship courses combined as described in Conference Courses and Internship Courses; 12 hours of Bible courses; nine hours of designated coursework in air force science, military science, or naval science, except for students enrolled in the Military Leadership minor; 16 hours completed on the pass/fail basis; 39 hours in any one field of study in the College of Liberal Arts or the College of Natural Sciences, unless major requirements state otherwise; and 39 hours in any other single college or school of the University.
+These 120 hours may include no more than twelve hours of conference courses and internship courses combined as described in Conference Courses and Internship Courses ; twelve hours of Bible courses; nine hours of designated coursework in air force science, military science, or naval science; sixteen hours completed on the pass/fail basis; thirty-nine hours in any one field of study in the College of Liberal Arts or the College of Natural Sciences, unless major requirements state otherwise; and thirty-nine hours in any other single college or school of the University.
 Mathematics courses at the level of college algebra may not count toward elective hours.

 Majors and Minors

 The Bachelor of Arts, Plan I, requires the completion of all requirements for one major.
 The number of semester hours required in the major varies with the field selected.
-Unless the requirements of the major state otherwise, a major consists of at least 24 but no more than 45 semester hours, with at least 15 hours in upper-division courses.
-Of these 15 hours, six must be taken in residence.
-At least 18 hours of coursework in the major, including six hours of upper-division coursework, must be completed in residence at the University.
+Unless the requirements of the major state otherwise, a major consists of at least twenty-four but no more than forty-two semester hours, with at least fifteen hours in upper-division courses.
+Of these fifteen hours, six must be taken in residence.
+At least eighteen hours of coursework in the major, including six hours of upper-division coursework, must be completed in residence at the University.

-At least nine of the hours required for the minor must include coursework not used to satisfy the requirements of the student's major.
-Courses used to fulfill the requirements for a minor must be taken on the letter-grade basis, and half of the required semester hours must be taken in residence.
+The same courses may not be used to fulfill the requirements for both a major and a minor.
+Courses used to fulfill the requirements for a minor must be taken on the letter-grade basis, and six of the required semester hours must be taken in residence.